OpenSwitchNOS/openswitch-ops-docs/quick-start-demo-setup.md

 d.
 Now that you have the switch booting to OpenSwitch:

-   1. Telnet to the switch with these username/password
+   1. Telnet to the switch and login as root.
+Currently no password is set for root.
-   2. Type “show”
+   2. You will notice a bash prompt.
+Now enter "vtysh"
+   2. After entering vtysh, type "show ?".
+You should be able to see a bunch of familiar show commands for different features.
    3. Try the following sample config for simple networking:
       1. conf t
       2. ip route &lt;destination&gt; &lt;nexthop | interface&gt; [&lt;distance&gt;]